Mpox and guidance for health care providers

 Children are at higher risk of severe disease.
 Potential complications include secondary infections, pneumonia, sepsis, encephalitis, keratitis with vision loss.
 Mortality differs according to viral strain.

-It is important to continue to consider differential diagnoses, which may be hard to distinguish from monkeypox—including syphilis, herpes simplex virus (HSV), chancroid, varicella zoster, and other common infections.
+It is important to continue to consider differential diagnoses, which may be hard to distinguish from mpox—including syphilis, herpes simplex virus (HSV), chancroid, varicella zoster, and other common infections.

 Infection prevention and control

-In addition to routine practices the following infection prevention and control measures are recommended as per Public Health Ontario (PHO) Infection Prevention and Control (IPAC) recommendations for Monkeypox in Health Care Settings.
+In addition to routine practices the following infection prevention and control measures are recommended as per Public Health Ontario (PHO) Infection Prevention and Control (IPAC) recommendations for mpox in health care settings.

 Providers are recommended to wear appropriate personal protective equipment, including a fit-tested N95 respirator, eye protection, gloves and a gown, and the patient should wear a medical mask for source control.